 Q: How can I most effectively search the Knowledge Base?

 A: In addition to keyword search and filtering by the General Forum for search results labelled “Blog Entry”, you can also browse articles via the Table of Contents or the pages.
 The Table of Contents provides an overview of all functionality by feature set and/or task.
 For additional guidance on how to approach the tasks entailed in any migration or build and the features to use for each, check out the Orientation page.

 Q:How can I suggest additions to the Knowledge Base or Glossary?

 A: Please send a message to your community administrator or feel free to post to your individual community.

 Feature Requests | Top

 Q: What do the different statuses assigned to Feature Requests signify?

 A: Each ticket visible on the Feature Request page has a status which will change over time as tickets progress through our development workflow.
 Statuses are periodically changed by site Admin and tickets will only have one status at any one time.
 Status meanings are detailed below:

-- Planned – the status assigned to the ticket(s) having received the most votes per voting cycle.
-This status signifies that our Developers are now looking into viable implementation methods.
+- Planned – the status assigned to the ticket(s) that will be developed.
 We may seek more feedback on these tickets.

-- In Development – the status assigned to tickets that are actively being built out by Developers.
+- In Development – the status assigned to tickets that are actively being developed.